South Dakota Department of Health

 Where are legionella found?

-Legionella are widely distributed in our environment.
-They have been found in creeks and ponds, hot and cold water taps, hot water tanks, and water in air conditioning cooling towers and evaporative condensers.
+Legionella are found naturally in the environment, usually in water.
+They have been found in creeks and ponds, hot and cold water taps, hot water tanks, decorative fountains, and large plumbing systems.

 How is legionellosis spread?